Legal Services Privacy Notice

 - coroner’s inquests

-- government agencies and departments, e.g. HMRC, DWP, immigration enforcement where necessary
+- government agencies and departments, for example; HMRC, DWP, immigration enforcement where necessary

 - The Land Registry